Venuser/bees-clicker/README.md

 A cookie clicker game revolving arround managing a bee hive.

 The folder "bees" includes the code and sprites.
+Attention! you have to set the filepath in the code to the folder you saved "bees" in

 How to play:
   -click the honeypot to get honey